 Look at Clients from Hell for an excellent example of the latter in addition to stellar examples of how to sell with restraint.
 Rob Dahm’s Youtube page is another perfect example of “branded” content that only occasionally sells or talks about his business.
 He sells services such as a business coach, but his page is filled with interesting videos about exotic cars, something practically guaranteed to pull in strong traffic.

 Within every third-party-esque profile you build, include profile links to your site or within anchor text to an appropriate landing page.
 As long as you consistently offer interesting, relevant content to your audience, you are much less likely to get penalized for admitting your affiliation.
 In the case of Clients from Hell and Rob Dahm’s page, no one even cares because the content is so good by itself.

-4. Web 2.0 Linking Practices to Be Careful With or Avoid Entirely
+4. Web 2.0 Backlink Practices to Be Careful With or Avoid Entirely

 Despite the previous warnings about Google’s tendency to penalize sites, many so-called “SEO Gurus” will still recommend grey-hat practices that will get your site in trouble.
 Others recommend practices that have high risk and little chance of reward that could really only benefit a few select niches.

 On the other side of the spectrum, there are goody-two-shoes gurus who’d tell you to leave web 2.0 link building alone.
 Of course, following their advice won’t cause you any trouble.
 But that also means you’d be missing out on the potential SEO growth that web 2.0 links can bring to the table.